jake-knerr/chess/README.md

 .btn {
 }

-/* simple selector to target the svg fragment */
-.btn svg {
+/* fragment - type selector and combinator to target the svg */ .btn svg {
 }
 ```